vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.23 Upgrade to VertX 4.4.6
+The GraphQL server websocket subprotocol now changed to the new one: "graphql-transport-ws".
+The older Apollo subprotocol "graphql-ws" is not supported anymore.

+Note: In some GraphQL context the naming of the two protocols can be confusing.
+From [apollographql.com](https://www.apollographql.com/docs/react/data/subscriptions/): Confusingly, the subscriptions-transport-ws library calls its WebSocket subprotocol graphql-ws, and the graphql-ws library calls its subprotocol graphql-transport-ws!
+The names of the protocol and the websocket subprotocol are exchangend.

 ## 1.22 Config file changes
 !!!
 Config file structure has changed !!!